UWGeoD/file_org_SURF/README.md

 Put the folders' names into config.txt
 ```
-nohup python file_org_SURF/run_organizer_many.py config.txt May_2022 Organized_SURF &
+nohup python file_org_SURF/run_organizer_many.py config.txt source_path target_path &
 ```
-The output in nohup would be like:
+The output in nohup.out would be like:
 (which depends on the config.txt)
 ```
 Processed files from May_2022/Well_-SURF()__on_04052022_124314_UTC(+0000) to Organized_SURF